unitaryfund/qrack/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the vm6502q project team at stranoj@gmail.com, or the Unitary Foundation project team can be contacted at info@unitary.fund.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the vm6502q project team at stranoj@gmail.com, or the Unitary Foundation project team can be contacted at info@unitary.foundation.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.